List of awards and nominations received by The Golden Girls: Emmy Awards

 The Golden Girls received 58 Primetime Emmy Award nominations, with eleven wins — eight Primetime and three Creative Arts.
 The series won the award for Outstanding Comedy Series in 1986 and 1987.
-All four principal stars won an Emmy Award for their performances, a milestone that three other series (All in the Family, Will & Grace, and Schitt’s Creek) have achieved; of these four series, it is the only one whose cast had actors competing against each other in the same category.
+All four principal stars won an Emmy Award for their performances, a milestone that only three other series (All in the Family, Will & Grace, and Schitt’s Creek) have achieved; of these four series, it is the only one whose cast had actors competing against each other in the same category.
 Betty White won the award for Outstanding Lead Actress in a Comedy Series in 1986, with Rue McClanahan winning the award in 1987 and Bea Arthur winning in 1988.
 In 1988, Estelle Getty won the award for Outstanding Supporting Actress in a Comedy Series.
 Barry Fanaro and Mort Nathan won the Primetime Emmy Award for Outstanding Writing for a Comedy Series for the first-season episode "A Little Romance".
 Terry Hughes won the award for Outstanding Directing for a Comedy Series for the season two episode "Isn't It Romantic?".
 The three Creative Arts Emmy Awards the series won were for Outstanding Technical Direction/Electronic Camerawork/Video Control for a Series in 1986, 1988 and 1992.